 Thank you for choosing Bethesda Academy for your son!
 We are proud to have you in our Blazer family!

-Through the links and information contained in this section of the website, we hope to keep our parents informed of all activities and events which happen throughout the year.
+Through the links and information contained below, we hope to keep our parents informed of all activities and events which happen throughout the year.
 Without your support, many of these events would not be possible.
 Therefore, we encourage your participation.

 If, throughout the year, you have a change in your email, phone, or address information, please update your profile through RenWeb or by contacting the main office at 912.351.2055.